How to Set up A Valid Manufacturing Contract in China

 2. Product Development Agreement

 By including such an agreement in the manufacturing contract, possible misunderstandings and mismatches in expectations can be avoided in the early stages of the project.
-This also provides a clear and solid basis for the subsequent production phases.

 3. China Manufacturing Agreement

-The China Manufacturing Agreement is a core document that stipulates key aspects such as manufacturing processes, quality standards, delivery timelines, price terms, and liability for breach of contract.
+The China Manufacturing Agreement is a core document that stipulates key aspects such as manufacturing processes, quality standards, delivery timelines, price terms, formulation and liability for breach of contract.

 In addition, such agreements often include provisions for the selection and management of suppliers.
 Ensure that the production process complies with international trade regulations and standards.